 The good news is that by quitting alcohol, even those who have spent years throwing off the balance of their brains can begin to heal and restore the brain’s natural function.

-Here Are Some of the Changes That Will Occur in Your Brain Once You Stop Drinking
+Here Are Five Changes That Will Occur in Your Brain Once You Stop Drinking

 The frontal lobe of the brain, responsible for many critical functions including reasoning, behavior control, memory, and motor function, takes a heavy hit when you drink in excess.